 The higher the perceived risk, the higher the interest rate the borrower will pay.

-Unlike a condominium, in which certain areas area shared between individual homeowners, a SFR is a private unit intended for occupancy by a single family.
+Unlike a condominium, in which certain areas are shared between individual homeowners, a SFR is a private unit intended for occupancy by a single family.

-Refers to loans offered to high-risk individuals and thus carry the highest interest rates.
+Refers to loans offered to high-risk individuals (with low down payments and/or bad credit scores) and thus carry the highest interest rates.

 A report issued by a licensed state inspector that reports termite infestation and dry rot and any damage that resulted.
 The report will list corrective action and the cost of repairing damage to a home.